SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **MetaGet**
-> MetaData MetaGet(ctx, deploymentName, modelName)
+> MetaData MetaGet(ctx, deploymentName, versionName, modelName)
 this method can be used to get the meta data for the current model which set to the server

 ### Required Parameters